-After submitting your application, you'll receive your Electronic Student Aid Report (SAR).
-The SAR summarizes your data and provides your Expected Family Contribution (EFC).
-Your EFC is computed using a formula called "Federal Methodology,” which estimates the financial contribution you and your family can make over time.
-This is not necessarily, though, the amount you will actually pay.
-Your EFC is determined by your family’s income and assets (excluding the value of your primary home) and the number of people in your household attending college.
+After submitting your application, you'll receive your Student Aid Index (SAI).
+The SAI replaces what was previously known as the Estimated Financial Contribution (EFC).
+The FAFSA form calculates your SAI using the “Federal Methodology,” which estimates the contribution of both students and “contributors” (generally parents or legal guardians).
+This is not, however, the amount you will actually pay.
+Your SAID is determined by the income and assets (excluding the value of your primary home) of you and your contributors.

 If your information is incomplete, you may be required to file corrections before your application can be processed.
-Corrections can be made by updating your FAFSA online.
+Corrections can be made by updating your FAFSA.

-It is your responsibility to notify us of all financial assistance you will receive from outside sources like private scholarships, tuition waivers and certain veteran’s educational benefits.
+It is your responsibility to notify us of all financial assistance you will receive from outside sources like private scholarships, tuition waivers, and certain veteran educational benefits.
 Federal regulations require that we consider all other tuition assistance before we calculate the financial aid award UNE can offer you.

 You will receive important financial information through UNE email and your U-Online account.
-We have provided simple instructions to help you access these accounts and to accept your financial aid award.
+You can use the instructions at une.edu/newstudentinstructions to help you access your UNE accounts.

 If you have a plan in place to help pay for college, we recommend you use those funds to pay off any balance.
 Past earnings are monies saved or received that are already on hand.
 This can be a college savings plan, trust account, investment dividends, etc.